StThomas-SEIS660/Lab-05/Lab-05-inststructions.md

 There are FOUR places you need to make a small update.
 They are identified by the comment "## Lab 05 Update."
 You can make up whatever you want for your manosXXmsg string as long as it is less than 30 characters.

-Ok, make the update.
-Now build and test it:
+Ok, make the updates.
+Now build and test:

     sudo ant
     [message as before, unless it fails]